elizabeth-pa/clock-constraints/README.md

 ```

 # Requirements
-This package has been tested with python version 3.13.2 with the packages pip and venv.
-Optionally GNU make may be used to automate certain tasks.
-All other dependencies are added during the installation process.
+- Python v3.13.2 and up, with the packages pip and venv
+- GNU Make v4.4+ (optional, used to automate some tasks)
+- All other dependencies are added during the installation process.

 # Authors